 How do you compare different camera hardware?

-Just like our Camera IQ score (image-quality), our Camera HW score boils down the hardware strength for typical use cases: Day+Night, Ultrawide, and Zoom photography.
+Just like our Uber IQ Camera scores (image-quality), our Uber HW Camera score boils down to the hardware strength for typical use cases: Day+Night, Ultrawide, and Zoom photography.
 Day/Night photos are using the “Wide” primary camera.

 Ubergizmo’s proprietary algorithm looks at the technical data we have gathered for all available cameras and computes how each contributes to the overall score.